wpacket/pan-buffer/README.md

 # pan-buffer
-A script to spot Buffer intensive sessions on your Palo Alto Network Firewall and avoid buffer & CPU issues.
+A script to spot buffer intensive sessions on your Palo Alto Network Firewall and avoid performance issues.
 The script was tested with PAN-OS 10.0

 ## Explanation & Motivation